About the Physical Sciences, Engineering and Mathematics Sector

 Wales Conference Ambassadors in the Physical Sciences, Engineering and Mathematics Sector

-- Mr Otar Akanyeti, Biometrics, Aberystwyth University
+- Dr Otar Akanyeti, Biometrics, Computer Science, Aberystwyth University

 - Dr Adil Mughal, Mathematics, Aberystwyth University